django-cas-ng/django-cas-ng/README.rst

     :target: https://travis-ci.org/mingchen/django-cas-ng

-**NOTE: I am not actively use this project anymore beacuse I moved off python stack.
-I can still maintenance this project but may not reponse in a time manner.
-If anyone have interesting to maintenance it (like review PR and merging), please create a ticket in issue say you can offer help, I can grant you permission.**
+**NOTE: I am not actively using this project anymore because I moved off a Python stack.
+I can still maintain this project but may not respond in a timely manner.
+If anyone is interested in maintaining it (reviewing PRs and merging them), please create a ticket that says you can offer help and I'll grant you permission.**

 ``django-cas-ng`` is a Central Authentication Service (CAS) client implementation.
 This project inherits from `django-cas`_ (which has not been updated since